StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * Kinesis Firehose: priced by the amount of data processed.
 Events use very small amounts of data.
 [Firehose pricing \(aws.amazon.com\)](https://aws.amazon.com/kinesis/data-firehose/pricing/)
 * S3: priced by amount of data stored, and amount of data transferred.
 Running the Agent inside of AWS will reduce data transfer costs.
 [S3 pricing \(aws.amazon.com\)](https://aws.amazon.com/s3/pricing/)
 * KMS: a flat fee of $1 per month per key, with additional costs per request.
 [KMS pricing \(aws.amazon.com\)](https://aws.amazon.com/kms/pricing/)
-* CloudWatch metrics: priced per metric retrived.
+* CloudWatch metrics: priced per metric retrieved.
 Metrics are only retrieved when viewed or when a check is configured on a CloudWatch metric.
 [CloudWatch pricing \(aws.amazon.com\)](https://aws.amazon.com/cloudwatch/pricing/)

 ### AWS views in StackState